digital-land/digital-land.info/application/templates/pages/guidance/specifications/tree-preservation-order.md

 ### tree-preservation-zone-type

-A category of tree preservation zone
+What sort of tree preservation zone this is.

+This can be:
+-   area
+-   group
+-   woodland

 ### geometry